kstenschke/doShell/README.md

 2. Support the same language on linux and mac os
 3. Make the language concise: commands should be as short as possible, while as much self-explanatory as possible
+4. Keep it brief: automation commands include a plausible delay, so that following commands wont fire too early (if they do though, additional delays can be scripted vai ``sleep`` commands).
-4. Don't reinvent the wheel: invoke and reference existing tools
+5. Don't reinvent the wheel:
+   1. Reuse existing tools  (shell script, xdotool / apple script, ...)
-5. (following 4.)
-While there is no editor, linter or syntax highlightning:
-   Enable IDEs to identify doShell as shell script (mask doShell commands as shell script comments)
+   2. While there is no dedicated editor, linter or syntax highlightning for doShell: Enable IDEs to identify doShell as shell script (mask doShell commands as shell script comments)

 ## Modes of Operation